Economic factors (Choice of DBMS)

 We may need hardware components such as memory, disk drives, controllers, archival storage, etc cost of all these also we need to consider while choosing a DBMS.

 - Personal cost –

 Acquisition of DBMS software for the first time by an organization is often accompanied by a reorganization of the data processing department.
 The position of DBA and staff exist in most companies that have adopted DBMS.

 - Training cost –

-DBMS are often complex systems personal must often be trained to use and program for DBMS.
-Training is required at all levels which include programming, application development and database administration.
+DBMS are often complex systems personnel must often be trained to use and program for DBMS.
+Training is required at all levels which include programming, application development, and database administration.

 - Operating cost –

-Cost of operating database also needs to be considered while choosing DBMS.
+The cost of operating the database also needs to be considered when choosing DBMS.